10 Things To Do Next Week in NI

 Belfast

-For more details on these events and to add your events free go to whatsonni.com.
-Follow us on twitter @whatsonNI and on facebook at fb.com/www.whatsonni.com for news, competitions and what’s on near you.
+For further details on these events and to add your events free go to whatsonni.com.
+Follow us on twitter @whatsonNI and on facebook at fb.com/www.whatsonni for news, competitions and what’s on near you.

 Jacqueline McGonigle